 MOSES acts as a third-party intermediary between service users and providers, performing a role of provider towards the users and being in turn a requestor to the providers of the concrete services.
 It advertises and offers the composite service with a range of service classes which imply different QoS levels and monetary prices.
-Figure 2 shows a high-level view of the MOSES environment, where we have highlighted the MOSES component on which we focus in this paper, i.e., the SLA Manager.

-The workflow that defines the composition logic of the service managed by MOSES can include all the different types of BPEL structured activities: sequence, switch, while, pick, and flow [14].
-Figure 2 shows an example of BPEL workflow, described as a UML2 activity diagram, that can be managed by MOSES.
-This example encompasses all the BPEL structured activities mentioned above, except for the pick construct.
-The figure also shows the functionalities (named tasks and represented by S_1, \ldots, S_6) needed to compose the new added value service.
+Figure 1 (left) shows a high-level view of the MOSES environment, where we have highlighted the MOSES component on which we focus in this paper, i.e., the SLA Manager.
+The workflow that defines the composition logic of the service managed by MOSES can include all the different types of BPEL structured activities: sequence, switch, while, pick, and flow [11].
+Figure 1 (right) shows an example of BPEL workflow, described as a UML2 activity diagram, that can be managed by MOSES.
+The figure also shows the functionalities (named tasks and represented by $S_1, \ldots, S_6$ ) needed to compose the new added value service.